leahcolleen/leahcolleen/README.md

 * Worked in agile teams using pair programming and Git version control
 * Front-end designing with Moqups and Figma software

-#### John Lewis Partnership (August 2014 – Current)
-*Retail assistant*

-*	Able to train new partners in company procedures
-*	Handle large amounts of cash and responsible for safe deposits upon the closing of the store
-*	Administered customer complaints and queries efficiently
-*	Responsible for the management of my time when given a list of tasks to complete

 #### The Stroke Association (April 2019 – November 2019)
 *Communication Support Volunteer*